Human Performance: Beyond Human Error

 About This Course

-New for Autumn 2021, this is a focused, insightful course designed to improve your understanding of human performance and the application of associated tools.
-It is designed to make it easier for people to work at their best and reduce the opportunities for human error and repeat deviations.
+This insightful, focused course will improve your understanding of human performance and the application of associated tools.
+The course will make it easier for people to work at their best and reduce the opportunities for human error and repeat deviations.

 We explore that: